 - Dissonance-reducing: When a customer is making a rather major purchasing decision, but there’s not much difference between the similar products being offered by different brands.
 For example, when purchasing a new bedroom set, a customer might base their decision on price rather than the quality of the product.

-- Habitual: When a purchase doesn’t require much involvement, the product being offered doesn’t vary much across brands, and it’s mainly just personal preference that matters.
+- Habitual: When a purchase doesn’t require much involvement, the product being offered doesn’t vary much across brands, and it’s mainly just a personal preference that matters.
 For example, there may not be much difference between Lays and Ruffles to impartial customers.
 However, some people would never choose one over the other.

 Most customers fall into each of these categories at some point in their lives.
-Although, as much as their classification depends on their personal purchasing behavior, it also depends on the product purchased.
+Although, as much as their classification depends on their purchasing behavior, it also depends on the product purchased.
 By understanding how these two entities relate to one another, you can determine the best strategy to market your product or services to them.

 2. Benefits sought

 As consumers research a product or service, their behavior can reveal valuable insights into which benefits, features, use cases, or problems are most applicable to them.
 And when a customer places a higher value on certain benefits over others, these primary benefits are the driving factors for that customer.

 Let’s revisit the shampoo example.
 People who buy different shampoos might do so for a variety of reasons:

 This means two prospects may look identical in terms of their demographic makeup, but could have very different values regarding the benefits and features that are most important to them:

 So if you have several customers all seeking the same product for a different primary benefit -- and you message all of them about the same benefit -- you could be missing the mark with everyone else, wasting your time and budget.

 Behavioral segmentation, according to the customer journey stage, allows you to align communications and personalize experiences to increase conversions at every stage.
 It also helps you discover stages where customers are not progressing, so you can improve your marketing efforts there.